Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 A.4 — Self-join binding (a table related to itself)

-Hierarchies are the classic case: an employees table where each row has a manager_id pointing at another row in the same table.
-The relationship “reports to” is a self-join.
-A binding can expose this as a clean ex:reportsTo edge between ex:Employee nodes.
+Hierarchies are the classic case: an employees table where each row’s manager_id points at another row in the same table.
+The “reports to” relationship is a self-join, exposed as a clean ex:reportsTo edge.

 <#ReportingLine>